 Veggie Stock Concentrate

 • Heat a drizzle of oil in a medium pot over medium-high heat.
 Add remaining onion and remaining jalapeño.
 Season with a pinch of salt.
-Cook until browned and softened, 1-2 minutes. • Add beans and their liquid, stock concentrate, Southwest Spice, salt (we used ½ tsp), and pepper.
-(We used 1 tsp salt for 4 servings.)
+Cook until veggies are browned and softened, 1-2 minutes. • Add beans and their liquid, stock concentrate, Southwest Spice, salt (we used ½ tsp; 1 tsp for 4 servings), and pepper.
 Bring to a simmer and cook until liquid has reduced, 5-7 minutes.
 Remove from heat.

 • Fluff rice with a fork; stir in 1 TBSP butter (2 TBSP for 4 servings) and lime zest to taste.
 Season with salt and pepper. • Using your hands, break half the tortilla chips into bite-size pieces over a medium bowl (keep the rest whole for serving). • Wrap tortillas in damp paper towels; microwave until warm and pliable, 30 seconds.

 • Lay tortillas on a clean work surface.
 Place 1⁄3 cup rice in a line on the bottom third of each tortilla.
-Top rice with ½ cup bean mixture (you’ll have some rice and beans left over—serve on the side!) and sprinkle with Mexican cheese.
+Top rice with ½ cup bean mixture (you’ll have some rice and beans left over—save for serving); sprinkle with Monterey Jack.
 Top with a drizzle of crema, a bit of pico de gallo, and crushed tortilla chips. • Fold up bottom side of each tortilla over filling, then fold over left and right sides toward the filling.
 Roll up tortillas, starting with filled sides, to form burritos.
-TIP: For less mess, place each tortilla on a large piece of aluminum foil before rolling, then wrap up with foil.
+TIP: For less mess, place each tortilla on a large piece of aluminum foil or parchment paper before rolling, then wrap up with foil or paper.
 Simply unwrap as you eat!

 • Halve burritos. • Divide burritos and remaining rice, bean mixture, lime crema, pico de gallo, and tortilla chips between plates.
 Serve with hot sauce and any remaining lime wedges on the side.